Jackrin/Ncurses-BubbleBlast2/README.md

 # BubbleBlast2 with Ncurses
-Recreation of the game "BubbleBlast2 (PlayStore)" I made for university using the Ncurses library.
+Recreation of the game "BubbleBlast2 (PlayStore)" I made using the Ncurses library.

 Made for Linux x86_64 and ARM64.